 Present day: Effective simplicity

 The recent period has been a positive one for our static events, with a podium in EV business presentation in 2017, culminating with a win for EV and top 5 for IC presentations in 2018.
-Cost event has been another strong area for the team, winning EV cost in 2017 and 2018, and missing out on the win by the slimmest of margins for IC in 2018.
+2019 culminated in 2nd place overall for both cars providing UQR with its best result in history!
+More info on our 2019 prowess can be found here.
+Cost event has been another strong area for the team, winning EV cost in 2017, 2018, 2019 and missing out on the win by the slimmest of margins for IC in 2018.